 How honest is the advice you’re receiving?
 Or perhaps you can’t handle the truth?
-(Also you might need to do a course on this stuff!)
+Also, you might need to access some professional support and know-how on this stuff!

 I’m currently participating in B-School, Marie Forleo’s 8 week program to help you learn how to operate a business online, and particularly, a business with heart and purpose that you want to change the world with.
 One of the early exercises we had to do was ask 25 people via email what our 3 best qualities are.
 (Cue awkward and nervous laughter).

 So, I put together an anonymous survey, and messaged 25 friends from various networks to ask if they could provide me with their answers.

 Now (as an aside), if you’re ever feeling down about yourself and where you’re at, I can highly recommend undertaking this exercise.
 It was a really beautiful, affirming gift for me to see my friend’s answers.
 Some were surprising, including the most popular quality listed in the answers I received.
 What was it?

 I am an honest person – more because I can’t help myself.
 I don’t have a poker face, so I can never hide what I’m thinking.
 I am really passionate about what I believe in, so I express thoughts and feelings about those things.
 And I’ve often thought it was unwelcomed, too annoying and confronting for people.

 I’ve actually been using a strategy with some of my client interactions to prepare them for it … it goes something like this …

 “Just so you’re aware … I may ask questions or say things that sound quite blunt or brash, or straight-forward.
 I don’t have much of a poker face.
 I don’t mean to be offensive and I apologise now if that’s how it comes across.
 It’s because I’m passionate about creating well-designed environments, and about you getting the best outcome for your home and your investment, and really understanding your vision and dreams for your home.”